-e) FOOD AID: BiH is not a food aid recipient or donor.
-Nor is BiH provide food aid to other countries.

-f) TRADE BARRIERS: The public in BiH often criticizes the inspection authorities for not testing U.S. products more for GE presence.
+- e) FOOD AID: BiH is not a food aid recipient or donor.
+Nor is BiH provide food aid to other countries. - f) TRADE BARRIERS: The BiH public often criticizes the inspection authorities for not conducting more testing of U.S. products for GE presence.
 Currently, agri-food imports from the United States are not significant, but should they increase, it is expected that testing will also increase.
-Traders and inspectors informed Foreign Agricultural Service (FAS)/Sarajevo that adding a non-"GMO" statement on the export certificate can speed up a shipment's clearance, especially for wheat shipments.
+Traders and inspectors informed Foreign Agricultural Service (FAS)/Sarajevo that adding a non- "GMO" statement on the export certificate can speed up a shipment's clearance, especially for wheat shipments.